back to the MAIN INDEX

 Palazzo Barberini (painting by Filippo Lauri and Filippo Gagliardi)

-The legend she is most remembered for in Rome is the gun-shot that she is said to have fired from Sant'Angelo Castle, the papal fortress not far from the Vatican.
+The legend Christina is most remembered for in Rome is about the gun-shot that she is said to have fired one day towards Villa Medici.

 the fountain facing the villa's door;